Air pollution can affect all aspects of our health

 Every person living in London can be affected by air pollution in some way.
 That's the conclusion of Professor Grigg, an international leader in respiratory research in children.

-Those recovering from heart attacks or pregnant women are particularly vulnerable, as are people with existing lung conditions like COPD or asthma: “Someone who has mild asthma can be tipped over into having life-threatening episodes,” he says.
+Those recovering from heart attacks or pregnant women are particularly vulnerable, as are people with existing lung conditions like COPD or asthma: “Someone who has mild asthma can be tipped over into having life-threatening episodes.”

 Jonathan has welcomed the recent expansion of the Ultra Low Emission across all London, a move to help to take the most polluting vehicles off the road and help to reduce the air pollution Londoners breathe in.